-The single-family loans we purchased or guaranteed during the first quarter of 2013 have a strong credit profile with a weighted average original LTV ratio of 75%, a weighted average FICO credit score of 757, and a product mix with a significant percentage of fully amortizing fixed-rate mortgage loans.
-The average original LTV ratio of single-family loans we acquired in the first quarter of 2013, excluding HARP loans, was 68%, compared with 113% for HARP loans.
-The weighted average FICO credit score of the single-family mortgage loans we acquired in the first quarter of 2013, excluding HARP loans, was 762, compared with 727 for HARP loans.
+The single-family loans we purchased or guaranteed during the first half of 2013 have a strong credit profile with a weightedaverage original LTV ratio of 75%, a weighted-average FICO credit score of 756, and a product mix with a significant percentage of fully amortizing fixed-rate mortgage loans.
+The average original LTV ratio of single-family loans we acquired in the first half of 2013, excluding HARP loans, was 68%, compared with 112% for HARP loans.
+The weighted-average FICO credit score of the single-family mortgage loans we acquired in the first half of 2013, excluding HARP loans, was 761, compared with 726 for HARP loans.